DriveVLA-W0: World Models Amplify Data Scaling Law in Autonomous Driving

 Our world model demonstrates both \textbf{high visual fidelity} and \textbf{strong action consistency}.
 As shown in Figure~\ref{fig:pred_img}, it generates realistic and plausible images across diverse and challenging scenarios.
 More importantly, these visual predictions are tightly coupled with the model's planning process.
-As illustrated in Figure~\ref{fig:pred_img_action}, any systematic errors in the predicted trajectory (e.g., a rightward deviation) are consistently mirrored in the generated images (a rightward shift).
-This correspondence indicates that the model's planned actions are closely grounded in its internal visual predictions, reflecting a coherent and predictive understanding of the environment.